 - You may not sell any fireworks to children younger than 12 years of age.

-- You may sell category F1 novelty fireworks to children 12 years and up.
+- You may sell category F1 novelty fireworks (such as sparklers and crackling balls) to children 12 years and up.

 Banned consumer fireworks

-- category F3 fireworks.
+- category F3 and F4 fireworks.
 You can find the category on the label

 - firecrackers (including strings of firecrackers)

-You are no longer allowed to sell these fireworks to consumers.
+You are not allowed to sell these fireworks to consumers.
 Likewise, consumers are not allowed to buy or light these types of fireworks.

 Rules for your sales area